nydbday/nydbday.github.io/index.md

 <a name="research"></a>
 ## Short Research Talks

 Talks are 10 min + 5 minutes for questions.
+Eugene will chair.

 [Wendy Hui Wang](https://www.cs.stevens.edu/~hwang4/) (SIT)
 * Abstract: Crowdsourcing has raised several security concerns.
 One of the concerns is how to assign sensitive tasks in the crowdsourcing market, especially when there are colluding participants in crowdsourcing.
 In this presentation, I will talk about our work on sensitive task assignments in crowdsourcing markets with colluding workers.